-Rule 55: Execution of Arrest Warrants
+Rule 55: Execution of Arrest Warrants (amended 29 May 2004)

 - (A) A warrant of arrest shall be signed by the Designated Judge and shall bear the seal of the Special Court.
-It shall be accompanied by a copy of the indictment, and a statement of the rights of the accused. - (B) The Registrar shall transmit to the relevant authorities of Sierra Leone in whose territory or under whose jurisdiction or control the accused resides, or was last known to be, three sets of certified copies of: - (i) The warrant for arrest of the accused and an order for his surrender to the Special Court; - (ii) The approved indictment; - (iii) A statement of the rights of the accused; and if necessary a translation thereof in a language understood by the accused. - (C) The Registrar shall request the said authorities to: - (i) Cause the arrest of the accused and his transfer to the Special Court; - (ii) Serve a set of the aforementioned documents upon the accused; - (iii) Cause the documents to be read to the accused in a language understood by him and to caution him as to his rights in that language; and - (iv) Return one set of the documents together with proof of service, to the Special Court. - (D) When an arrest warrant issued by the Special Court is executed, a member of the Prosecutor's Office may be present as from the time of arrest.
+It shall be accompanied by a copy of the indictment, and a statement of the rights of the accused. - (B) The Registrar shall transmit to the relevant authorities of Sierra Leone in whose territory or under whose jurisdiction or control the accused resides, or was last known to be, three sets of certified copies of: - i.
+The warrant for arrest of the accused and an order for his transfer to the Special Court: - ii.
+The approved indictment; - iii.
+A statement of the rights of the accused; and if necessary a translation thereof in a language understood by the accused. - (C) The Registrar shall request the said authorities to: - i.
+Cause the arrest of the accused and his transfer to the Special Court; - ii.
+Serve a set of the aforementioned documents upon the accused; - iii.
+Cause the documents to be read to the accused in a language understood by him and to caution him as to his rights in that language; and - iv.
+Return one set of the documents together with proof of service, to the Special Court.

-Rule 56: Warrant of Arrest to Third States

-(A) Upon the request of the Prosecutor, and if satisfied that to do so would facilitate the arrest of an accused who may move from State to State, or whose whereabouts are unknown, a Judge may address a warrant of arrest to any third State, as well as any relevant international body including the International Criminal Police Organisation (INTERPOL).

-(B) The Registrar shall transmit such a warrant to the national authorities of such States, or to the relevant international body, as may be indicated by the Prosecutor.
+- (D) When an arrest warrant issued by the Special Court is executed, a member of the Prosecutor's Office may be present as from the time of arrest.
+Rule 56: Warrant of Arrest to Third States (amended 7 March 2003) - (A) Upon the request of the Prosecutor, and if satisfied that to do so would facilitate the arrest of an accused who may move from State to State, or whose whereabouts are unknown, a Judge may address a warrant of arrest to any third State, as well as any relevant international body including the International Criminal Police Organisation (INTERPOL). - (B) The Registrar shall transmit such a warrant to the national authorities of such States, or to the relevant international body, as may be indicated by the Prosecutor.

-Rule 57: Procedure after Arrest
+Rule 57: Procedure after Arrest (amended 7 March 2003)